teuben/teunix/docs/astronomy-on-ubuntu.md

 and do not support ICU (language extensions), for one.
 So unclear how long they will survive, but if you find an appimage, it will be the easiest to use.
 A popular program of which you can often find pre-released in this format is Digikam (a photoshop type program).
-Potential drawback: they can fill up your /tmp space.
+Potential drawback: they can fill up your /tmp space, which on some systems is a *tmpfs* and thus eats into your memory.
+Fix: set $TMPDIR.

 ### flatpak